PaulVaucelle/FlyingTop/README.md

 The analysis code is available and can run on MiniAOD data tier.
-A Reco version is available @: https://github.com/Threshic/TrackingPerf Look for the _RECO version or "Version-05_10_2022-AVF (Pour présentation TPS)" of TrackingPerf.cc (in plugins) on the history version of the repo.
+A Reco version is available @: https://github.com/Threshic/TrackingPerf Look for the _RECO file or "Version-05_10_2022-AVF (Pour présentation TPS)" of TrackingPerf.cc (in plugins) on the history version of the repo.
+For the _RECO file, there are two versions : 16/11/22 and 17/11/22.
+Both are quite the same, the first is more of a draft than the second one.
+You'd rather use the second one (Daniel).
 For people @IPHC that want access to the code:

 # Release 10_6_20_FLY :